 Section 125b Premium Only Plan (POP) document: This document is related to the 125b Pre-Tax program.
 This document is prepared specifically for a company health plan from information that company owners provide to the administrator.
 The pre-tax program allows qualified employees to pay health insurance, dental, and other certain benefits through pre-tax payroll deductions.
 Employees save by not paying taxes for certain qualified benefits, and employers save payroll tax costs.
-The document should be accepted and signed by a company officer and kept on file for review by employees, payroll companies, benefit managers, IRS, etc. An annual non-discrimination test is required for this program, to be sure that
+The document should be accepted and signed by a company officer and kept on file for review by employees, payroll companies, benefit managers, IRS, etc. An annual non-discrimination test is required for this program.

 Section 125b Summary Plan Description (SBD): This document explains the Section 125b purpose, who is eligible, how to enroll, and more.
 The SPD includes information required by the IRS regarding the premium Only plan year start and end dates, agent for legal service, employer tax id.
 Employers must give this document free to employees who participate in ERISA covered health benefit plans.

 State Continuation Notice; Oregon small employers are required to allow former covered employees the option to keep the group health plan coverage and rates, for up to 9 months.
 The notice is sent the employee when they are terminated form an employer health plan with fewer than 20 employees.

 Women's Health & Cancer Rights Act Notice; the Women's Health and Cancer Rights Act (WHCRA) includes protections for individuals who elect breast reconstruction in connection with a mastectomy.
 WHCRA provides that group health plans and health insurance issuers that provide coverage for medical and surgical benefits with respect to mastectomies must also cover certain post-mastectomy benefits, including reconstructive surgery and the treatment of complications (such as Lymphedema).
 The notice and additional information on this requirement are found at the US Department of Labor website here.